Shot by The Wedding Salad, Mumbai

-What to wear: A-line lehengas or lehengas with a lot ghera
+What to wear: A-line lehengas or lehengas with a lot of ghera

 For the blouse, opt for boat neck & off-shoulder styles that are either in bright hues or heavily embellished - the point is to shift focus from your hips to your bust & waist instead.

-What to avoid: Fish tail lehengas as they tend to focus on hips and legs area.
+What to avoid: Fishtail lehengas as they tend to focus on the hips and legs area.

 What to wear: Heavily flared lehengas

-What to avoid: A short or tight blouse especially in light colours, as it will make you look even wider on top.
+What to avoid: A short or tight blouse especially in light colors, as it will make you look even wider on top.

 What to wear: A-line skirts or heavily flared lehengas